Dotneteer/kliveide/README.md

 2. A series of POC-pieces to find out which VS Code extensibility tools suit the best for particular pieces of the IDE:
     - Z80 Disassembly
     - ZX Spectrum live memory map
-    - Z80/ZX BASIC source code/Z80 Disassembly debugging experience (breakpoints, stepping modes, watching register and symbol values, etc.)
+    - Z80/Boriel's BASIC source code/Z80 Disassembly debugging experience (breakpoints, stepping modes, watching register and symbol values, etc.)
-    - Z80 Assembly/ZX BASIC source code development experience
+    - Z80 Assembly/Boriel's BASIC source code development experience
-    - Compilation (Z80 Assembler, ZX BASIC integration) &mdash; using/implementing an excellent Z80 Assembler
+    - Compilation (Z80 Assembler, Boriel's BASIC integration) &mdash; using/implementing an excellent Z80 Assembler
     - Tape handling experience
 3. The first public version of the Klive IDE with these features:
     - Running and debugging ZX Spectrum 48 code with the three software components working in orchestration.